ruhler/fable/tutorials/FirstProgram.md

-# Tutorial 1: First Program
+# First Program

 This tutorial walks you through writing and testing your first fble program.
 You'll implement a bitwise `AND` operation on a 4 bit bit-vector.
 To better focus on the basics, the program is written from scratch, without making use of any existing libraries.

-In your favorite text editor, start a new file called `Tutorial1.fble`.
+In your favorite text editor, start a new file called `FirstProgram.fble`.
 The `.fble` extension is used for fble programs, and required for the fble interpreter and compiler to be able to locate your code.